af-md/goiterators/README.md

 # GO ITERATORS

-This repo contains an example implementation of iterators using the newly available feature range over fun
+This repo contains an example implementation of iterators using the newly available feature "range over func"

 To track this feature: <https://github.com/golang/go/issues/61405>